Rod Dedeaux: Career

 At USC, Dedeaux coached dozens of future major leaguers, including Ron Fairly, Don Buford, Tom Seaver, Dave Kingman, Roy Smalley, Fred Lynn, Steve Kemp, Mark McGwire, and Randy Johnson.
 Throughout his USC career, he accepted a nominal salary of just $1 per year since his trucking business supplied him with a substantial income.
 He turned down numerous offers of major league coaching positions, including invitations from Los Angeles Dodgers manager Tommy Lasorda to join his staff, always rejecting them due to his preference for the college game and his desire to remain close to his family.
+Dedeaux collaborated Edmonton baseball executive John Ducey to bring former college players to Alberta.

 He retired as the winningest coach in college baseball history with a record of 1,332–571–11, and for the rest of his life remained an honored annual presence at the College World Series in Omaha.
 At the 1999 edition, the 50th played in Omaha, he was given a key to the city by the mayor and a one-minute standing ovation by the fans at Rosenblatt Stadium.
 He was inducted into the American Baseball Coaches Association's Hall of Fame in 1970, and in 1999 was named the Coach of the Century by Collegiate Baseball magazine.

 USC played its home games at Bovard Field through 1973, and Dedeaux became known as "The Houdini of Bovard" for the come-from-behind home-field wins by the Trojans.
 A new baseball field named Dedeaux Field opened in 1974, named in honor of the active head coach.